barotto/libRocketDoc/pages/python_manual/contexts.md

 ### Creating contexts

-Contexts can be created in Python with the CreateContext() function in the Rocket module.
+Contexts can be created in Python with the CreateContext() function in the {{page.lib_name}} module.
 This function takes the name of the context as a string and the dimensions as an Vector2i type.

 new_context = rocket.CreateContext("hud", rocket.Vector2i(1024, 768))